Handbook For Students & Parents

-Due to the nature of the activities at JRTC, flip flops are not acceptable footwear in certain programs.
+Due to the nature of the activities at JRTC, open toe shoes are not acceptable footwear in certain programs.

 Hats, caps, headbands, bandanas or other headgear are not to be worn in the Center, except as required during lab activities.
 Also, sunglasses are not to be worn in the building.